 Mercy noticed that using the acrylic paint over the glue created interesting patterns as they interacted.

-Afterward we left the art materials set up and I continued to work on a couple of paintings and Daphne joined me at the table (in painting smock over swimsuit!), painting for quite a long time and talking about her paintings as she went.
+Afterward we left the art materials for yarn painting set up and I continued to work on a couple of paintings and Daphne joined me at the table (in painting smock over swimsuit!), painting for quite a long time and talking about her paintings as she went.

-I’d like to try this painting + yarn concept again soon, both for myself and the girls.
+I’d like to try this yarn art concept again soon, both for myself and the girls.
 It’s lots of fun and has so much possibility!

 - Yarn Printing and Painting with Liquid Watercolors